OswellSkg/Unit-1/Project1/README.md

                 print(line[0] + " : " + line[1])
             i += 1
 ```
+The code above allows the user to see the transaction history(Deposit, Withdrawal).
+The code accesses an external csv database where the deposit and withdrawal are all recorded and kept.
+The code above reads the lines of the database, and displays it to the user.

 ## Works Cited
 1. CoinDesk.
 “Tether Price | USDT Price Index and Chart.”
 CoinDesk, https://www.coindesk.com/price/tether/.
 Accessed 23 September 2022.